The Dyson V11 is an incredibly capable model that cleans floors, upholstery, and pet hair with ease.

 A solid machine with powerful suction.
 Boasts superb performance on any floor surface.
 Features allergy-reduction technology without using filters.
 Instant-release wand allows you to clean beneath furniture with ease.

-The Dyson Ball Multi Floor 2 is an investment, but you receive a top-notch cleaning performance for the price.
+The Dyson Ball Multi Floor II is an investment, but you receive top-notch cleaning performance for the price.

 A compact vacuum with a larger motor and debris container.

 Cordless vacuum lasts for 1 hour and runs on a rechargeable battery.
 Torque motor helps the machine pick up pet hair, and the dust bin is easy to empty.
 Works as a handheld vacuum.
 Offers three suction levels for various floor types.

 May not last for 1 hour on higher settings.

 Lightweight yet powerful, this is a great vacuum for everyday use according to our testing.